KxSystems/docs/docs/wp/data-visualization/index.md

-If the question is “Is Tableau the best, and best performing visualization tool when combining with kdb+?”, the answer is “No. There are other visualization tools better tailored to the kdb+ technology, for example KX’s visualization solution _Dashboards for Kx_.”
+If the question is “Is Tableau the best, and best performing visualization tool when combining with kdb+?”, the answer is “No. There are other visualization tools better tailored to the kdb+ technology, for example KX’s visualization solution _Dashboards for KX_.”
 But if the question is “Can you combine these two technologies in an effective way?” the answer is “Yes”, and by applying the functionality described in this paper to work around limitations, to connect a Tableau